ahmadmo/math-time-series/README.md

 ```
 Notice that this is the user's responsibilty to choose the rigth values for `smoothingFactors` to achieve better results.

-The function for generating a random time-series (trend):
+The function for generating a random trend (time-series):

 ```kotlin
 fun generateRandomTrend(size: Int): Trend {